By Irina Gromov, MD, PhD, Addiction Psychiatrist

 The thing is, Enterhealth operates drug and alcohol addiction treatment centers, not prisons, so people are allowed to leave when they wish.
 However, patients who leave early Against Medical Advice “AMA” generally don’t leave for the right reasons.

 There are obvious reasons why some addicts want to leave treatment early.
-The most obvious reason is that the alcohol/drug cravings are so intense the person wants to just give up, and this happens even with medical detox.
+The most obvious reason is that the alcohol/drug cravings are so intense the person wants to just give up, and this happens even with medical drug and alcohol detox.
 This is more typical for a person withdrawing from prescription pain killers and anxiety medications, and it’s something our staff is trained to deal with.
 The majority of the time, patients like this are able to be convinced to stay for their own benefit.

 What’s more concerning are the patients who check in for 7 to 14 days and leave because they think they are cured, or they leave because they don’t want to (or can’t) pay for a proper 45-day stay and instead think they can continue their recovery on their own now that the substances are out of their system.